coder-hxl/x-crawl/README.md

 ### crawlFile

-crawlFile is the method of the above [myXCrawl](#Example-1) instance, which is usually used to crawl files, such as pictures, pdf files, etc.
+crawlFile is the method of the crawler instance, which is usually used to crawl files, such as pictures, pdf files, etc.

 #### Type